-12 Fraudulent conveyance issues
+12 Fraudulent conveyance and other bankruptcy issues

-Do private equity transactions involving leverage raise 'fraudulent conveyance' issues?
+Do private equity transactions involving leverage raise 'fraudulent conveyance' or other bankruptcy issues?
 How are these issues typically handled in a going-private transaction?

 Generally, under applicable US state laws, a company may not transfer assets for less than fair consideration in the event that the company is insolvent or such asset transfer would make it insolvent.
 Thus, in highly leveraged transactions, there is some concern that when a target company issues or transfers its assets or equity to a private equity sponsor in exchange for the proceeds of acquisition financing, which is secured by the assets or equity of such target company, the lender's security interests in such assets or equity securities may be invalidated on a theory of fraudulent conveyance (ie, the target company has transferred its assets for inadequate value).
 It is common for a certificate as to the ongoing solvency of the continuing company to be obtained prior to closing a leveraged transaction.
-Purchase agreements in leveraged transactions may also include a representation by the private equity sponsor as to the solvency of the company after giving effect to the proposed transaction.
-These agreements often assume that the company's financial statements and management projections are accurate at closing.
+Purchase agreements in leveraged transactions may also include representations and warranties as to the solvency of the company after giving effect to the proposed transaction.